skip to Main Content

 To Recap:

-If you apply for a Maintenance Loan, this will support you in paying for part of your living costs, even if it won’t cover all of your expenses.
-For EU Nationals to be eligible for this loan, they can apply for Student Finance as EU Students or as EEA Migrant Workers.
+If you apply for a Maintenance Loan, this will support you in paying for part of your living costs.
+For EU students to be eligible for this loan, they must have Settled or Pre-settled status and apply for Student Finance as EU Students or as EEA Migrant Workers.

-If you are a European student looking to study in the UK and planning to apply for a Maintenance loan, please contact us today for a free consultation.
+If you are a European student planning to study in the UK and apply for Student Finance, please contact us today for a free consultation.

 This Post Has One Comment